 - strengthen its marketing strategies to increase exposure and market growth.
 MonkeyKing and BulkBuy currently partake in social media marketing through social media platforms with a focus on WeChat.
-MonkeyKing and BulkBuy currently use social media platforms to advertise daily product offerings available on the Monkeyking and BulkBuy sites and engage with customers. - build upon its product range.
+MonkeyKing and BulkBuy currently use social media platforms to advertise daily product offerings available on the Monkeyking and BulkBuy sites and engage with its distributors. - build upon its product range.
 MonkeyKing and BulkBuy continue to increase and adjust their product ranges according to customer demands.
-MonkeyKing is continually searching for unique Australian brands that are attractive to the Chinese buyer. - increase market exposure and brand awareness by attending Chinese trade conferences which provide direct contact with Australian suppliers who are interested in growing or establishing their Chinese distribution network. - expand exclusive product ranges on the websites to increase sales margins and grow profitability. - increase vendor selling abilities by building out platform capabilities with a view to develop MonkeyKing to become e-commerce marketplaces where vendors can directly set up their own ecommerce shop, so that Australian vendors can sell directly to MonkeyKing's Chinese customer base. - launch and expand Franks Haus by implementing feedback responses receiving during the beta testing phase with the aim of being able to provide a best-in-class experience for local and international tourists seeking short term accommodation solutions in China.
+MonkeyKing and BulkBuy are continually searching for unique Australian brands that are attractive to the Chinese buyer. - increase market exposure and brand awareness by attending Chinese trade conferences which provide direct contact with Australian suppliers who are interested in growing or establishing their Chinese distribution network. - expand exclusive product ranges on the websites to increase sales margins and grow profitability. - increase vendor selling capabilities by building out these capabilities will enable MonkeyKing and BulkBuy to be e-commerce marketplaces where vendors can directly set up their own ecommerce shop, so that Australian vendors can sell directly to MonkeyKing's and BulkBuy's existing and future Chinese customer base. - expand Franks Haus by learning from feedback during the testing phase with the aim of being able to provide a best in class experience for local and international tourists seeking short term accommodation solutions in China.